frasertweedale/talks/2018-01-xx-lca-fp-miniconf/proposal.rst

 are exploiting FP in real projects.
-Implementation case studies, experience reports, and practicalities of releasing, deploying, maintaining or contributing to open source FP projects are some of the topics scope for this miniconf.
+Implementation case studies, experience reports, and practicalities of releasing, deploying, maintaining or contributing to open source FP projects are some of the topics in scope for this miniconf.

 The miniconf will cater for newcomers to FP who want to learn not just the *why* of FP, but also the *how*.
 With a focus on the